GeorgeValentino/html-portfolio/README.md

 # html-portfolio
-A course for coding with Udemy
+A course for coding with Udemy by George